Guangshen Expressway: Construction background

 The Guangshen expressway construction is cooperated by the highway construction company of Guangdong provincial, the development of China (Highway), and the Hong Kong Hopewell Limited.
 They also set up a company called Guangzhou-Shenzhen-Zhuhai Highway Limited to invest and manage the Guangshen Expressway.
-The Guangshen expressway construction and the Hong Kong Hopewell has signed a corporation agreement named, “ The letter of intent of construction for Guangzhou, Shenzhen, and Gongbei Highway” in June 1982.
-All stages of the research and infrastructure program have been approved in April, 1988.
-The business registration and tax registration were set up in May, 1988.
+The Guangshen expressway construction and the Hong Kong Hopewell has signed a corporation agreement named, "The letter of intent of construction for Guangzhou, Shenzhen, and Gongbei Highway" in June 1982.
+All stages of the research and infrastructure program have been approved in April 1988.
+The business registration and tax registration were set up in May 1988.
 The board of directors of the Guangzhou-Shenzhen-Zhuhai Expressway co., Ltd. used more than a year to complete the construction drawing design, pre-construction preparations such as requisition in 1989 winter.

 In March 1990, the project started with new financing support from the Hong Kong Branch of Bank of China and Hong Kong Bank.
 Meanwhile, an international consortium was formed and signed a US$800 million project financing mortgage loan agreement in March 1991 to launch the project.
-In February, 1991, the finance mortgage loan files was approved by relevant departments in China and the Guangdong Provincial Committee.
+In February 1991, the finance mortgage loan files were approved by relevant departments in China and the Guangdong Provincial Committee.
 The main construction and bridge project of Guangshen Expressway was completed a test run madein July 1994.

 The whole Guangshen Expressway project cost a total of $1.34 billion and 704 million yuan (including Huanggang port construction, and checkpoints construction of Shenzhen SEZ and construction period interest).
 The Hong Kong Hopewell Ltd and China Development (Highway) limited provides registered funds of 90 million dollars and also provides shareholders loan 450 million dollars.
 The Hong Kong Hopewell Ltd. and China Development (Highway) limited are the primary borrower of this mortgage and loaned to the Guangzhou-Shenzhen-Zhuhai Highway Limited under equivalent terms.
 The Chinese bank also provided a mortgage for requisitions of 7.04 billion dollars.